joegasewicz/butter/README.md

 // returns
 // Name -> Joe
 // Description -> hello!
-// Not we could pass the result to GORM's Update method db.Model(&user).Updates(merged)
+// Not we could pass the result to GORM's `Updates` method db.Model(&user).Updates(merged)
 ```